JuBiotech/peak-performance/docs/source/markdown/PeakPerformance_validation.md

 Accordingly, for the second test synthetic data sets were generated with the NumPy random module according to Table 1 and noise was added as described before.
 The residual parameters were held constant, i.e. the mean was fixed to 6, the area to 8, and the skewness parameter $\alpha$ to 1.

-For the third and final test, experimental peak data was analyzed with both $\texttt{PeakPerformance}$ (version 0.7.0) and Sciex MultiQuant (version 3.0.3) with human supervision, i.e. the results were visually inspected and corrected if necessary.
+For the third and final test, experimental peak data was analyzed with both `PeakPerformance` (version 0.7.0) and Sciex MultiQuant (version 3.0.3) with human supervision, i.e. the results were visually inspected and corrected if necessary.
 The data set consisted of 192 signals comprised of 123 single peaks, 50 peaks as part of double peaks, and 19 noise signals.